sufrin/FemtoXML/README.md

 XML analysis can be performed with or without entity expansion, thus it is fairly easy to build an XML ''prettifier''.
-In fact the main example application we provide is a prettifier that constructs a complete ''parse tree'' before outputting it.
+In fact the main example application we provide is a prettifier that constructs a complete xml parse tree before outputting it.

 Bernard Sufrin, March 2006